aerogear/offix/docs/datastore/react.md

 ## useUpdate

 The `useUpdate` works just like the `useSave` hook.
-The only difference is that you can also pass an update filter to the update function.
+The only difference is that the input to the `update` function must have its primary key defined.

 ```javascript
 import { useUpdate } from "offix-datastore";

 const EditTask = ({ task }) => {
     const [taskDetails, setTaskDetails] = useState(task);